 The food pairing was exceptional as Marcel served a Braised Beef Cheek with Jerusalem artichoke, endive, and turmeric peppercorn sauce.
 This marvelous pairing both enhanced the wine and the beef.

 The luncheon ended for most with a Blueberry Soufflé with quince sorbet.
-For me it was a Meringue with blueberries, blackberries and the quince sorbet.
+For me, it was a Meringue with blueberries, blackberries, and quince sorbet.
 For one with allergies like me, this was a real treat because most restaurants only serve sorbet.

 The sweetness in the Pinot Gris also paired well with this dessert.

-The meal at Wolf ideally paired with the Loveblock Wines showing Chef Marcel Vigneron expertise at adapting a specific wine to his cuisine.
-In addition, Marcel’s concern and care with pleasing his patrons especially those with allergies and dietary restrictions truly shines threw.
+The meal at Wolf ideally paired with the Loveblock Wines showing Chef Marcel Vigneron’s expertise at adapting a specific wine to his cuisine.
+In addition, Marcel’s concern and care with pleasing his patrons, especially those with allergies and dietary restrictions, truly shines threw.